voncloft/Voncloft-Search/README.md

 Prerequisites:

-(I am assuming you have experience with Linux, Apache, mysql, and PHP)
+(I am assuming you have experience with Linux, Apache, mysql, and PHP or LAMP servers)

 The folder voogle needs to be placed in /media/Websites